 Northcote & Armadale

-It’s not your usual soak or steam sesh, but loyal regulars swear by the wellness benefits that flotation has to offer.
-Gravity Floatation Centre, which has locations in Northcote and Armadale, offers sci-fi-esque looking pods that you may be hesitant to climb inside upon fist inspection, but rest assured they’re only filled with skin temperature water and Epsom salts—the ultimate combo for a deeply relaxing float.
+It’s not your usual soak or steam session, but loyal regulars swear by the wellness benefits that flotation has to offer.
+Gravity Floatation Centre, which has locations in Northcote and Armadale, offers sci-fi-esque looking pods that you may be hesitant to climb inside upon first inspection, but rest assured they’re only filled with skin temperature water and Epsom salts—the ultimate combo for a deeply relaxing float.
 You’re completely in control of the lighting and whether or not the lid is open or closed.
 Though for maximum relaxation it has to be lights off, lid shut.
-Most people book in for an hour long float, though the patient (or very stressed?!) often opt for a two hour session.
+Most people book in for an hour-long float, though the patient (or very stressed?) often opt for a two-hour session.

 The Japanese Bath House

 The Japanese are really on to something with their bathing traditions, and it’s no wonder—the ritual has been around for over 1000 years.
 The Japanese Bath House in Collingwood is the original bathhouse of its type in Melbourne, operating since 1999.
 Affording Melburnians the ultimate relaxation, The Japanese Bath House is run as a traditional sento and is segregated into men’s and women’s areas.
-As with all traditional Japanese bath houses, it’s kit off, rinse with hand held bowl, and then jump in for a relaxing, long, hot soak.
+As with all traditional Japanese bathhouses, it’s kit off, rinse with a handheld bowl, and then jump in for a relaxing, long, hot soak.
 Don’t judge this place by it’s website.